 The design job market in Hong Kong

-Both arguments are reasonable.
+Both arguments are plausible.
 Let’s take a look at the current design job market.

 However, specialisation is only a part of the story.
 Many firms have undergone digital transformations in recent years.
 Some new departments, startups, and small companies have adopted a flat structure, following the practices of other startups and international technology firms, with no specific hierarchy of designers.
 As a result, they hire experienced designers with a wide range of skills, such as product designers.
 This gives them more flexibility to staff.
 However, the lack of hierarchy may allow employers to underpay designers.